antopolskiy/code_showcase/README.md

 # code_showcase
-a sample of some of my coding projects
+a sample of my coding projects